saurav9985/Saurabh/README.md

-# Saurabh
-Namaskaram this repository contain code of simon game.
+Namaskaram,This repo contains code for simon game.